Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 ```
 </details>
 Fitness proportionate is the first type of selection that was introduced when genetic <br>
 algorithms were first being developed.
-It is also known as roulette wheel selection due to  <br>
+It is also known as 'roulette wheel selection' due to  <br>
 the similarity of selection it has with a physical roulette wheel.  <br>
 How it works is that for each element in the set it finds the sum  <br>
 from F<sub>0</sub> . . .
 F<sub>n</sub> and gives each element a chance  <br>